Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Introduction

-Like in other areas of machine learning -- particularly deep learning -- inductive biases can substantially aid generalization, learning speed and stability, as well as successful training in the low data regime.
+As in other areas of machine learning -- particularly deep learning -- inductive biases can substantially aid generalization, learning speed, and stability, especially in the low data regime.
 Learning dynamics from data is no exception \citep{aliee2022sparsity}.
-In scientific applications, physical priors are often not only a natural source for inductive biases, but can even impose hard constraints on the allowed dynamics.
-For instance, when observing mechanical systems, a popular approach is to directly parameterize either the Lagrangian or Hamiltonian via a neural network \citep{GR19,LU19,CR20}.
-Constraints such as energy conservation can then be ``baked into the model'', in the sense that the parameterization of the vector field is designed to only represent functions that satisfy the constraints. \citet{FI20} build upon these works and demonstrate how to impose explicit constraints in second-order ODEs.
+In scientific applications, physical priors are often not only a natural source of inductive biases, but can even impose hard constraints on the allowed dynamics.
+For instance, when observing mechanical systems, a popular approach is to directly parameterize either the Lagrangian or Hamiltonian via a neural network \citep{greydanus2019hamiltonian,lutter2019deep,cranmer2020lagrangian}.
+Constraints such as energy conservation can then be ``baked into the model'', in the sense that the parameterization of the vector field is designed to only represent functions that satisfy the constraints. \citet{finzi2020simplifying} build upon these works and demonstrate how to impose explicit constraints in the Hamiltonian and Lagrangian settings.

-In this work, we propose a stabilization technique to enforce arbitrary, even time-dependent manifold constraints for any class of NDEs, not limited to second-order systems and not requiring observations in particular (canonical) coordinates.
-It is compatible with all common explicit differential equation solvers as well as adjoint sensitivity methods.
-All code is publicly available at \texttt{[anonymized]}.
+In this work, we propose a stabilization technique to enforce arbitrary, even time-dependent manifold constraints for any class of NDEs, not limited to second order mechanical systems and not requiring observations in particular (canonical) coordinates.
+Our method is compatible with all common differential equation solvers as well as adjoint sensitivity methods.
+All code is publicly available at \url{https://github.com/white-alistair/Stabilized-Neural-Differential-Equations}.